 - In a small bowl whisk together the egg and water to make an egg wash, set aside.

 - Bake for 6 to 8 minutes or until golden brown.
+Cool for 10 minutes before eating.

-- Room temperature: In an airtight container for up to one week.
+- Room temperature, in an airtight container, for up to one week.

-- Freezer: In an airtight container for up to three months.
+- Freezer, in an airtight container, for up to three months.

 Metric conversions are calculated automatically.
 I cannot guarantee the accuracy of this information.